sLaNGjI/wp-missed-schedule/readme.txt

 * Work with all WordPress Versions from 2.1+ to 4.8+
 * Preemptive Support for WordPress 4.9-beta
 * Preemptive Support for WordPress 4.9-alpha
+* Please note that on WP 4.9+ is recommended use of PHP 5.4+
 * Compatible with: WordPress, bbPress, Buddypress
 * No interference with others Scheduled Cron Jobs at scale
 * Ready to Single and Network Multisite Environment